bmclku/bmclku.github.io/content/authors/hojinjang/_index.md

   - Principal Investigator
 ---

 At the center of my academic journey has been a deep curiosity to puzzle out the intricate algorithms that underpin human visual perception and cognition.
 In this pursuit, I leverage a combination of behavioral and psychophysical experiments, neuroimaging techniques, and state-of-the-art computational modeling.
-Particularly, as we enter an era where machine vision systems become increasingly integrated into our daily lives, I see a compelling opportunity to investigate the fundamental principles of vision science through the lens of comparing human and machine vision.
+Particularly, as we enter an era where AI systems become increasingly integrated into our daily lives, I see a compelling opportunity to investigate the fundamental principles of cognitive neuroscience through the lens of comparing human and machine cognition.

 I should acknowledge that my academic progress has been greatly influenced by the guidance of [Prof. Jong-Hwan Lee](https://bspl-ku.github.io/), [Prof. Frank Tong](http://www.psy.vanderbilt.edu/tonglab/web/Home.html), [Dr. Xavier Boix](https://www.mit.edu/~xboix/), and [Prof. Pawan Sinha](https://www.sinhalab.mit.edu/).
 Their mentorship has not only enriched my understanding of engineering and neuroscience but has also set a solid foundation for my research.
 Those interested in their contributions to science are encouraged to visit their websites.